telerik/teststudio-docs/docs/automated-tests/headless/headless-test-execution.md

 ## Execute Tests in Test Lists Using Headless Chrome Browser

-Similar to the existing web tests, all <a href="/automated-tests/test-lists/test-lists-standalone#automated-type-of-test-list" target="_blank">existing automated test lists with web tests</a> can be executed in headless browser mode for Chrome.
-To set this type of browser for the test list, __modify its <a href="/features/test-lists/test-list-settings#web-tab" target="_blank">Web settings</a>__.
+Similar to the existing web tests, all <a href="/automated-tests/test-lists/test-lists-standalone#automated-type-of-test-list" target="_blank">existing automated test lists with web tests</a> can be executed in headless browser mode for Chrome or Edge Chromium.
+To set any of these types of browser for the test list, __modify its <a href="/features/test-lists/test-list-settings#web-tab" target="_blank">Web settings</a>__.

 ![Test Lists in Headless browser Mode](/img/automated-tests/headless/fig3.png)